deekshakashyap16/DecisionTree-RandomForest-HeartDiseaseDataset-Task5/README.md

 ### What did I do?

-he goal was to learn about tree-based models, understand concepts like overfitting and feature importance, and compare the performance of a single Decision Tree against a Random Forest ensemble using Scikit-learn.
+The goal was to learn about tree-based models, understand concepts like overfitting and feature importance, and compare the performance of a single Decision Tree against a Random Forest ensemble using Scikit-learn.

 ### Decision Tree